Riffing in ombre on a blue Coltrane

 lying underneath

-psychedelic sky
+psychedelic skies

 iridescent blue

-sun spots in my eye
+sun spots in my eyes

 penning out my verse